Harshal7797/Java-Trading_Application/README.md

 ## Trader Controller
 - Trader Controller is designed to  be used to `Create`,`Update` and `DELETE` a trader and an account associated with specific user.
 It can also deposit and withdraw money from user account.
 - This controller also have five endpoints which are listed below with brief description:
 	- DELETE `/trader/traderID/{traderId}`: Delete a trader if the balance in an account is zero and no position is open.
+Also, this will also delete associated account and sezurityOrders
   - GET `/quote/iex/ticker/{ticker}`: Display the IEX market data for user defined ticker
 - briefly explain your endpoints in this controller
 ## Order Controller